Groogy/crystal-clear/README.md

 ## Future Features

 I've added some future proofing structure so that I can add more cool features but it needs a lot more work from me.
-THough as I add features it should not break the interface you work towards so it is still safe to use without risk of breakage.
+Though as I add features it should not break the interface you work towards so it is still safe to use without risk of breakage.

 * Better integration with the built in spec command in Crystal.
 Add expects\_contract_pass macros and other similar ones to let you hook in to the already built in tests for your spec.
 * Better configuration, should be able to set yourself from your own code if the contracts should be enabled or not at compile time, or even runtime.